flowerboutique/dupes/README.md

 #proc_searchfordupes   # <-- you can also comment 2160,1080,720 and only run this one to keep the best quality
 proc_delete_dead_symlink
 ```
-Once everything is as you've expected, change the config one last time:
+Once everything is as you've expected, change the config one last time to go into destructive mode :)
 ```
 #proc_create_database
 proc_remove_non_existent